ljpatrick/marxpaint/docs/README.txt

                       Blocks
                               This makes the picture blocky looking
                               ("pixelated") wherever you drag the mouse.

-                      Thick
-                              This makes the darker colors in the picture become thicker wherever you drag the mouse.

-                      Thin
-                              Similar to "Thick," except dark colors become thinner (light colors become thicker).

                       Negative
                               This inverts the colors wherever you drag the